 You might think that the more subjects, the more searches your site will pop up in.
 Search engines are supposed to provide their users with lists of pages that relate to the search terms people enter in their search form.
 Search engines need to determine which of billions of pages is relevant to a small number of specific words.
 In order to do this, the search engine needs to know your site relates to those words.
 The more words, the less chance you can truly target your audience.
 There are cases where allowing spiders free access to every page on a site is not always desirable.
 Therefore, you’ll need to tell spiders that some site content is off limits and should not be added to their database.
 That is some programming your web designer should know how to do.

 Titles should be written using the strongest keyword targets as the foundation.
 Some titles are written using two or three basic two-keyword phrases.
 A key to writing a good title is to remember that human readers will see the title as the reference link on the search engine results page.
 Don’t overload your title with keyword phrases.
 Concentrate on the strongest keywords that best describe the topic of the page content.
-Also keep in mind that most search engines will only read up to 160 character titles.
-Title must almost be tweets to be effective in SEO.
+Also, keep in mind that most search engines will only read up to 160 character titles.
+The title must almost be tweeted to be effective in SEO.